The Wonder Years: Music from the Emmy Award-Winning Show & Its Era

 The Wonder Years: Music From the Emmy Award-Winning Show & Its Era is a soundtrack album to the TV series The Wonder Years.
-The album, released in 1989, contains seven modern cover songs rather than simply original music from the series, which earned it many unfavorable reviews.
+Released through Atlantic Records on October 3, 1989, the album features eight modern cover songs, four original recordings from the 1960s, and one new song.

 The album was reissued in 2016 for Black Friday Record Store Day, in yellow translucent vinyl.
-It was previously out of print for nearly thirty years.